What Is Skin Cycling? A Beginner’s Guide to Smarter Routines

 What to avoid:

-• Don’t combine with exfoliating acids, benzoyl peroxide, or other actives
+• Don’t combine with exfoliating acids, benzoyl peroxide, or other ingredients

 Nights 3 and 4: Recovery

-These nights are all about restoration.
-No actives.
+These nights are all about soothing.
+No potent ingredients.
 No exfoliants.
 No retinol.
-Just calming, barrier-repairing ingredients to nourish the skin and support its natural healing process.
+Just calming, nourishing ingredients to comfort the skin and support its natural balance.

 What to use: